 Protect your business from the growing risk of attack

-The event is aimed at board level executives and senior IT decision-makers from government and industries including critical infrastructure, retail, healthcare and financial services.
+Aimed at board level executives and senior IT decision-makers from government and industries including critical infrastructure, retail, healthcare and financial services.

-In just one day, the event will provide essential intelligence that enables senior personnel to stay one step ahead of cyber criminals as the attack surface expands.
+Providing essential intelligence that enables senior personnel to stay one step ahead of cyber criminals as the attack surface expands.
 Covering cyber security, skills and GDPR in the morning and topics including IoT, ransomware and AI in the afternoon.

 A programme with a difference

-The Future of Cyber Security Birmingham 2020 features a unique programme that allows delegates to choose the topics that interest them most.
+The Future of Cyber Security Birmingham 2022 features a unique programme that allows delegates to choose the topics that interest them most.

 There will be an increased opportunity to network with CSOs and senior board level colleagues.
 Meanwhile, sessions will deliver top level intelligence briefings on cyber security – featuring new technologies and trends and looking at the impact of regulation and government strategy.